apache/parquet-site/content/en/blog/features/alp_encoding.md

     <img src="/blog/alp/alp_encoding_example.png" alt="ALP encoding pipeline example" class="img-fluid">
   </div>
   <div>
-    <b>Figure 3</b>: Encoding a vector of 1024 floating-point values using ALP.
+    <b>Figure 3</b>: Encoding a vector of 1024 32-bit floating-point values using ALP.
   </div>
   <p/>
 </div>

 To encode this vector, first the parameters <code>e = 4</code> and <code>f =
 3</code> are chosen .
-Then the values are transformed to integers using the formula <code>encoded = round(value × 10<sup>4</sup> × 10<sup>-3</sup></code>.
+Then the values are transformed to integers using the formula <code>encoded = round(value × 10<sup>4</sup> × 10<sup>-3</sup>)</code>.
 The integers are
-checked by evaluating `decoded = encoded × 10^3 × 10^-4`, and values
+checked by evaluating the reverse <code>decoded = encoded × 10<sup>3</sup> × 10<sup>-4</sup></code>, and values
-that do not yield the orignal value, such as `1234.5567` are stored in the exception array.
-The minimum value `3335` is then subtracted from each integer to compute the frame of reference, and the integers are bit-packed using 15-bits per value for a total of `1920` bytes.
+that do not yield the original value, such as `1234.5567`, are stored in the exception array.
+The minimum value across the vector, `3335`, is then subtracted from each integer to compute the frame of reference, and the integers are bit-packed using 15-bits.
+The ALP representation requires `1920` bytes and space for the exceptions, whereas the floating point representation requires `4096` bytes.
 See [the ALP Encoding specification] for more details on how the parameters are chosen and the details of the rounding and exception handling.